-Most acrylic bathtubs are just 5 foot rectangles, like porcelain tubs.
-However, some acrylic bathtubs are actually part of a one-piece wall unit.
-If your tub is a 5' rectangle and not part of a one-piece wall unit, the cost to refinish the tub is $350.
-If your tub is part of a one-piece wall unit, we will need to know the height and width of the walls to get you a bid for refinishing, because even though only the bathtub may need refinishing, the entire unit will have to be refinished if there is no caulk line between the tub and the walls.
+Most acrylic and fiberglass bathtubs are 5 foot rectangles, like porcelain tubs.
+However, some are actually part of a one-piece wall unit where the walls and the tub are not separated by a caulk line.
+If your tub is part of a one-piece wall unit, we will need to know the height and width of the walls to get you a bid for refinishing, because even though only the bathtub may need refinishing, the entire unit will have to be refinished because it is one molded piece with no separation between the tub and walls.

-Our pricing is based on a white or off-white finish, but if you want another color, you can choose from our solid color finishes.
-You'll notice there are no dark colors offered because we do not refinish in dark colors.
-That's because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can and will be seen on a dark surface.
+Our standard color is white or off-white, but if you want a specific color and have the number and/or name of it, we can probably "special order" it from our manufacturer at an additional cost of $125.
+Please note that we do not refinish in dark colors because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can be seen on a dark surface.

-If you don't need a special order color and are just trying to match the color to an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.
+If you don't need a special order color and are just trying to match the existing color to a toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.

-There are times when the walls of your shower still look good, but the acrylic floor you stand on looks really bad.
-That's no problem, because we can refinish just the shower floor without having to refinish the shower walls IF the shower and walls are not part of a one-piece unit.
-An easy way to tell that is to see if there is a caulk line separating the walls from the floor.
-If there is no caulk line, unfortunately the entire unit will have to be refinished, even if the damage is limited to the floor area.
-That's because there is no "stopping" spot, which would leave exposed edges around the floor that would be susceptible to lifting.
+If the walls of your acrylic shower look good, but its acrylic floor doesn't, we can refinish just the shower floor without having to refinish the shower walls (IF the shower floor and walls are separated by a caulk line, indicating that the floor and walls are two different pieces).
+If there is no caulk line separating the floor from the walls, the entire unit would have to be refinished, even if the damage is limited to the floor area.
+Again, because it is one continuous piece of material.

-To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5, to the address at the top of this page.
+To get a quick bid, email pictures of your entire shower and shower floor, including measurements, to the email address at the top of this page.

 Just because an acrylic bathtub or sink has chips, nicks, or scratches, it doesn't necessarily mean it has to be completely refinished.
 If the damage is located above the water line, it can be repaired.